dutoitc/copper/doc/web.md

 - /ws: a Webservice REST API (check /ws/values)
 - /swagger.json: the generated documentation for webservices
 - /ext: a WEB folder, empty but where you can store your own website

+Data in 'screens' folder are proposed on dashboard. css and scripts can be included in screen json (better to upload only one file) on linked (need redeploy).